 National Collection for Dutch Architecture and Urban Planning

 The collection of Het Nieuwe Instituut contains drawings, photographs and models from the archives of Dutch architects and urban planners.
-The library collects and manages information about Dutch and international architecture, urban design, and related fields such as spatial planning, landscape architecture, interior architecture and design.
+The library collects and manages information about Dutch and international architecture, urban design, and related fields such as spatial planning, landscape architecture, interior architecture, art, digital culture and design.
 The collection is available for research in the Study Centre.